 Does the Faber auto-ignition need an electrical plug point?

-No. This specific Faber model uses a 1.5V DC auto-electric ignition.
-It operates on a standard D-size battery located underneath the hob.
-This is highly beneficial in India as it guarantees the auto-ignition will work perfectly even during power cuts.
+No. The Faber HT703 uses a 1.5V DC battery-operated auto-ignition system rather than an AC plug.
+It runs on a single standard D-size battery concealed underneath the chassis.
+This guarantees your push-button ignition will work flawlessly even during severe power cuts.

 Is 8mm glass better than 6mm on a gas stove?

-Absolutely.
-The extra 2mm of thickness on the Faber 8mm toughened glass provides significantly higher structural density.
-This makes it far more resistant to the heavy weight of Indian cookware and drastically reduces the risk of thermal shock shattering compared to budget 6mm glass hobs.
+Yes, significantly.
+The 8mm toughened black glass on the Faber HT703 offers vastly superior structural density compared to standard 6mm budget hobs.
+This makes it far more resistant to the heavy weight of traditional Indian cookware and drastically reduces the risk of thermal shock shattering.

 Does this Faber hob have an automatic gas cut-off safety feature?

-No. The Faber PRIME HT703 does not feature a Flame Failure Device (FFD).
-If the flame blows out due to wind or a milk spill, the gas will not shut off automatically.
-It requires active supervision during cooking.
+No. The Faber PRIME HT703 does not include a Flame Failure Device (FFD).
+If the flame is accidentally extinguished by a spill or wind, the gas supply will not shut off automatically.
+It requires active user supervision during cooking.

 Why is my Faber auto-ignition clicking but the fire won’t start?